-Mueller’s team consists of prosecutors, former FBI agents and other lawyers, who each have specialities that correspond to many of the indictments, according to the New York Times.
-So far they have gotten seven guilty pleas and indicted another 27 individuals and three Russian companies.
+Mueller’s team consisted of prosecutors, former FBI agents and other lawyers, who each had specialities that corresponded to many of the indictments, according to the New York Times.
+They got seven guilty pleas and indicted another 27 individuals and three Russian companies.

 Did Russia help Trump win the 2016 presidential election?